 Do parrots like their beaks rub?

 Parrots mostly appreciate getting their beaks rubbed.
 Thus, if you have a parrot, you can satisfy them with simply a rub.
-But prior to going near, make a point to have a trustable relationship with your pet to try not to get nibbled.
+But before going near, make a point to have a trustable relationship with your pet to try not to get nibbled.

 At times, rubbing a parrot’s mouth is contrasted with clasping hands, Hence, rubbing their beaks satisfies them as well as encourages them in their environmental factors making them safer when you are near.

 Parrots will generally be more trusting and cherishing than people yet ensure you find an opportunity to do anything like this.
-Assuming you recently bought yourself a parrot pet you might need to invest some time and energy with them prior to doing some like beak rubbing.
+Assuming you recently bought yourself a parrot pet you might need to invest some time and energy with them before doing some like beak rubbing.

 Parrots can also get frightened easily, particularly since humans are a ton bigger than them.